SparshS01/Decision-making-statements-in-C-/README.md

 Each 'case' represents a day (1 = Monday, 2 = Tuesday, etc.).
 If the input doesn't match any case from 1 to 7, the 'default' case prints "Invalid day number!".
 This program demonstrates the use of the 'switch-case' structure for menu-based or choice-driven output.
+(06)

+My switch case program about the food menu.
+This C++ program is designed to demonstrate a "nested 'switch-case' menu system", where the user selects from three main categories: "snacks", "meal", and "beverages".
+After choosing a category, the program is intended to display a corresponding submenu and allow the user to select a specific item.
+However, there is a logical flaw in the program: it only takes one input ('choice') and uses it for both the main menu and the submenu selections.
+As a result, the inner 'switch' statements do not function as intended, since they reuse the same value from the main menu instead of asking the user to choose a specific item within the category.
+The program provides a useful foundation for understanding how "nested 'switch-case' structures" can be used to create multi-level menu-driven applications in C++.
 Conclusion: The previous six programs demonstrate the use of conditional and 'switch-case' statements in C++ for building menu-driven applications, making decisions, and performing operations like arithmetic, comparisons, and classifications.
 They highlight how control structures help in solving real-world problems through interactive user input and logical flow.